chanzuckerberg/single-cell-curation/schema/2.0.0/schema-merged.md

 The Cell Ontology is expanding over time, and we hope to migrate datasets to more precise terms as they are defined.
 In the meantime, using Cell Ontology terms maximizes the findability (and therefore reusability) of datasets.

+#### Gene Annotation

+cellxgene uses ENSEMBL gene identifiers to ensure that all datasets it stores measure the same features and can therefore be integrated.

 ### Required Ontologies

 The following ontology dependencies are *pinned* for this version of the schema.